 Breast Cancer Prevention or Treatment

-Vit-D deficiency had a negative effect on overall and disease-free survival in breast cancer cases, being related to tumor size, stage, grade, nodal status and HER2/neu receptor expression.
+Vitamin D deficiency had a negative effect on overall and disease-free survival in breast cancer cases, being related to tumor size, stage, grade, nodal status and HER2/neu receptor expression.
 The HER2/neu receptor has been shown to play an important role in the development and progression of certain aggressive types of breast cancer.37

-Five studies of Vit-D serum levels in association with colorectal cancer risk were identified using PubMed.
+Five studies of Vitamin D serum levels in association with colorectal cancer risk were identified using PubMed.
 A 50% lower risk of colorectal cancer was associated with a serum level greater than 33 ng/mL when compared to less than 12 ng/mL.
 The evidence to date suggests that daily intake of 1000-2000 IU per day could reduce the incidence of colorectal with minimal risk.39

-Dr. Mazda Jenab of the International Agency for Research on Cancer in Lyon, France, reported that among 1248 people who developed colorectal cancer and an equal number who did not, those with the highest levels of Vit-D in their blood had a nearly 40 percent reduced risk of developing colorectal cancer compared to those with the lowest levels.40
+Dr. Mazda Jenab of the International Agency for Research on Cancer in Lyon, France, reported that among 1248 people who developed colorectal cancer and an equal number who did not, those with the highest levels of Vitamin D in their blood had a nearly 40 percent reduced risk of developing colorectal cancer compared to those with the lowest levels.40

-In this section we looked at the link between Vit-D and more specific health areas.
+In Part II we explored the relationship between Vitamin D and the immune system, cell function, cognitive function, mental health, cardiovascular health, bones, and longevity.
+These areas cover much of the our potential health concerns and continue to be heavily researched.
+In this section we looked at the link between Vitamin D and more specific health areas.
 These include include inflammation, nerves, muscle strength, testosterone and heart issues.
-We also considered Vit-D and an effective means of treating and preventing various cancers.
-It was observed that Vit-D may be of special interest when it comes to colorectal and pancreatic cancer.
+We also considered Vitamin D and an effective means of treating and preventing various cancers.
+It was observed that Vitamin D may be of special interest when it comes to colorectal and pancreatic cancer.